Keith-PVL/keithmcintosh.github.io/tempposts/ 2015-09-16-bookshelf-an-insider-glimpse-into-the-australian-parliament.md

 ---
 layout: post
-title: 'Bookshelf: An Insider Glimpse Into the Australian Parliament'
+title: "Bookshelf: An Insider Glimpse Into the Australian Parliament"
 date: 16-Sep-2015
 categories: tbd
 ---